-As the restaurant owner, it is up to you to come up with genius ways to motivate your employees.
-There are many big chain restaurants who can boost staff morale using cash incentives.
+As a restaurant owner, the responsibility falls upon you to come up with ingenious ways to motivate your employees.

 1. Win a Day Off

-Most people love getting a paid day off.
-It is a day that they can do anything that they want, but they won’t need to worry about losing out on any money.
-If you want to know how to motivate employees without money, you should create a contest where the employee who performs the best each month would be offered a paid day off.
+Many love a paid day off.
+It’s a day they can use to do anything they want with a clear conscience.
+And they don’t’ have to worry about losing a day’s pay.
+By offering a contest where the employee who performs the best each month will be given a paid day off.

 2. Create a ‘Wall of Fame’